unxmaal/booterizer/README.md

 ## Vagrant Booterizer Setup

-By default, this vagrant VM will fetch proper IRIX installation packages as per the settings in `settings.yml`.
+By default, this Vagrant VM will fetch proper IRIX installation packages as per the settings in `settings.yml`.

 ### Settings

 These settings are found in `settings.yml`.
-Edit them to suit your environment.
+Edit them to suit your environment:

-* Edit these lines

 Set this to the version of IRIX you are installing.